 I was one of those kids who was fascinated by both the technology and the aesthetics of photography from an early age.
 When it came time to decide what to major in, there was pretty much only one choice.
 I went to Rochester Institute of Technology where I earned a BFA in Photographic Illustration.
 One thing led to another and I moved from still photography to motion pictures, and haven't looked back.

-I did a couple of music videos in Upstate New York this summer for Sharon Van Etten, directed by my longtime friend Katherine Dieckmann.
+I did a couple of music videos in Upstate New York last summer for Sharon Van Etten, directed by my longtime friend Katherine Dieckmann.
 It is so exciting to see Sharon blowing up all over the place.
 Couldn't be happening to a nicer person.
 The last time Katherine and I worked together was 20 years ago on A Good Baby.
 We kept trying, but our schedules kept not lining up.
 It was nice to finally work together again.